gvwilson/sensibleadventures/shapers/shapers.md

 the character gets an **[automatic success](#g:automatic-success)**.
 For example,
 if a wall has Low difficulty,
-and the character has Average climbing ability, the Director can rule that the character gets over the wall.
+and the character has Average climbing skill, the Director can rule that the character gets over the wall.
 (This rule helps keep the game moving.)